 Relevant Lung Screening Research and Resources

-Moffitt Cancer Center's Thoracic Oncology Department has compiled the following additional resources about lung cancer screening.
+Moffitt Cancer Center's Thoracic Oncology Program has compiled the following additional resources about lung cancer screening.

 Research on Lung Cancer Screening Perceptions

 Our team has conducted research to examine barriers and facilitators to LDCT from both the perspective of high-risk individuals and primary care providers.
 The abstracts are below and the full-text of the resulting articles are available at the corresponding links.
 The focus group guides used to conduct this work may also be accessed below.
 To find more about which patients are at high risk and recommended for annual lung cancer screening, view the Lung Screening Eligibility checklist.

 If you are interested to learn more about the attitudes and perceptions regarding lung screening and how that might affect your practice, Moffitt is making these items available for you.
 Given potential geographic, cultural or language differences in your area, questions from these guides may be used as a starting point to determine if similar barriers exist among your population.
 We suggest adding culturally relevant questions specific to your population.

 - Evaluation of Promotional Materials to Promote LDTC